dmuth/twitter-sentiment-analysis/README.md

 - Make sure you have <a href="https://aws.amazon.com/cli/">AWS CLI</a> installed and ran `aws configure` to enter your AWS credentials.
    - Access to a single S3 bucket and AWS Comprehend will be required
    - Note that if you create a policy for your IAM credentials (as you should!), the ARN in the Resource array must end in `/*`.
 Exammple: `arn:aws:s3:::tweets/*`.
 There is a byg in the policy generator where this won't happen and your backups will fail.
 Be careful
+   - You can now copy your AWS credentials to the agent directory with `cp ~/.aws/credentials aws-credentials.txt`

+Running `docker-compose up -d` should start all your containers.
+Look in `logs/` to see what's happening.

+### Deleting an Agent

+Simply run the script `delete-agent.sh` and the Agent you specify will be deleted.
+This includes its configuration, SQLite database, and logfiles.

+Note that when deleting an Agent (as well as creating one), `splunk-app/default/inputs.conf` is rewritten the the locations of logs from all agents.

+### Setting up Splunk

+- Return to the root directory of this repo.
+- Copy `docker-compose.yml.example` to `docker-compose.yml` and set the port as you see fit.
+- `docker-compose up -d`

+Splunk should now be running on https://localhost:8000/ and ingesting logs written by agents.

 ### Running the app